Days

 Is a mattress shipping service right for you?
 Depending on how far you’re moving and how you’re transporting your other belongings, there may be a better plan for getting your mattress from point A to point B. Or, you may decide it’s time for a new bed altogether.
 Before requesting quotes from shipping providers, consider all your options:

-When you move, you inevitably have to decide which items to take with you and which to replace.
+When you move, you inevitably have to decide which items to send or take with you and which to replace.
 Because they’re so big and expensive to ship, mattresses are one of the most common household items that people opt to purchase new when they relocate.

 Especially if you’re moving far away, keeping your current mattress may not be worth the hassle—or the cost.
-Given the time, energy, and money it takes to ship a mattress, you may be better off buying a new one and having it sent to your destination.
+Given the time, energy, and money it takes to ship and deliver a mattress, you may be better off buying a new one and having it sent to your destination.
 Nolah and other online mattress brands offer fast and free shipping, so you can ensure you’ll have a new bed ready for you when you arrive.

 If you own or rent a van or truck, you can transport your mattress with your other furniture.
 Pack the mattress carefully with a mattress bag or painter’s plastic to avoid damage and dirt.
 Moving a mattress is (at least) a two-person job, and you may need a dolly for heavier models.